Gulf of California

 The Gulf of California and Baja California Peninsula are renowned for coastal and marine ecosystems blessed with remarkable diving and snorkeling, game-fishing, kayaking and wildlife watching opportunities.
 Abundant marine life includes iconic whale nurseries, sea lions, whale sharks and pelagic fish.
 The area receives 3.8 million visitors annually.

-The Mapping Ocean Wealth team in Mexico and partners in the University of British Columbia are quantifying the importance of nature-based tourism in this region, combining data from national and local governments with new information gathered through interviews with tour operators and the tourists themselves.
+The Mapping Ocean Wealth team in Mexico and partners in the University of British Columbia are quantified the importance of nature-based tourism in this region, combining data from national and local governments with new information gathered through interviews with tour operators and the tourists themselves.
+View the report here and the associated paper here.
+An analysis of academic ecotourism literature, also conducted by the project team, can be found here.

 Marine fisheries in the region account for 70 percent of Mexico’s fisheries catches, an industry dominated by small-scale, artisanal fishers.
 Unfortunately, fishing pressure is hurting the system—there are 1,500 coastal settlements and populations are growing fast, leading to increasing fishing pressure.
 There are now some 23,000 artisanal fishing boats, a 30 percent increase from 2006 to 2015.
-These catch 28,000 tons of fish, worth some US$19 million every year.
+These catch over 200,000 ton of fish every year.

 While fishing takes place across the Gulf, certain key habitats play an important role in enhancing fish production, including mangroves, but also offshore rocky reefs and areas of sargassum (large seaweed).
 Mapping Ocean Wealth partners at the Scripps Institution of Oceanography, Comunidad y Biodiversidad A.C. and the Centre for Marine Biodiversity and Conservation in La Paz, Mexico, are building a set of detailed maps to explore the patterns of fish production and catches, and how these are linked to different habitats.